mahgoh/minutex/README.md

 ## VS Code Recommendations

-The extensions below are recommended when using VS Code and upon opening in VS Code, the user should be ask if they should be installed/enabled for this workspace.
+The extensions below are recommended when using VS Code.
+Upon opening VS Code, the user should be asked if they should be installed/enabled for the present workspace.

 * Latex Workshop
 * Grammarly